 Pursuant to the Plan, the Company's Board of Directors approves agreements for the issuance of restricted stock to directors, executive officers and other key employees.
-Restricted stock granted in fiscal 2011, 2012 and 2013, vests three to four years from the date of grant.
-In some cases, the vesting schedule is accelerated upon death, disability, the participant's termination of employment after reaching retirement eligibility, or upon a change in control, as defined.
+Restricted stock granted in fiscal 2014, 2013 and 2012, vests three to four years from the date of grant.
+The vesting schedule is accelerated upon death, disability, the participant's termination of employment after reaching retirement eligibility, or upon a change in control, as defined.
 Restricted stock grants are valued based upon the closing market price of the Company's common stock on the date of grant and are recognized as compensation expense over the vesting period.
-Compensation expense related to restricted stock grants totaled \$4,487,000; \$4,588,000; and \$3,816,000 during fiscal 2013, 2012 and 2011, respectively.
+Compensation expense related to restricted stock grants totaled \$4,831,000; \$4,487,000; and \$4,588,000 during fiscal 2014, 2013 and 2012, respectively.